Home

 Photos, paper, fabric, flowers, metal, plastic, glass, glitter, candy, flowers, and many other materials can be encased in resin.

-It can also be combined with precious metal clay to produce lovely jewelry items.
 Colored resin in various forms is quite often used in conjunction with precious metals such as gold and silver.

 Resin is a liquid that when mixed with a hardener becomes solid.
-Many varieties exist with slightly different characteristics, hardener ratios and working times.

 Epoxy, polyurethane and polyester resins are the three basic types used for jewelry making.